ctarabusi/CleanArchitecture/README.md

 - Leak Canary: a very nice memory leak detection library to be sure to not leak activities etc
 - Dagger 2: for Dependency Injection.
 It is a quite complex framework and still is not used at its full potential (Still work in progress)
 - RxJava and RxAndroid: used on the interactor layer at the moment to schedule in a nice compact way the data store or network calls on the background thread and having the observer publishing results on the UI thread.
+- Stetho: to live inspect the UI and the network usage

 For testing: